SNTSVV/DAMAT_Tutorial/README.md

 * _Mutation Score_ 50%

 At a first glance we can see that not all the input partitions have been covered, since the _MOC_ is < 100%, and some oracles are missing or incomplete, since the _MS_ is < 100%.
-This will already point us in the right direction when we think of what we need to do to improve the test suite.
+This will highlight possible improvements needed by the test suite.

 The file
 ```